Best Weight Distribution Hitches for 2019

 Safety Chain Hanger (For Class 5 Hitch) On Marshall's Hensley Hitch

-The hanger doesn't interfere with the operation of the safety chains should something happen where the chains were needed.
-The hanger would break free if the safety chains get stretched out.
+The hanger would break free if the safety chains got stretched out.

 GR Innovations supplied Camp Addict with both sizes of safety chain hangers so that we could try them out.

-Both Camp Addict co-founders Marshall and Kelly have been using them for over a year and find them to work very well to keep the chains up off the ground.
+Camp Addict co-founders Marshall and Kelly have been using them for quite a few years now, and they work very well to keep the chains up off the ground.

 Safety Chain Hanger (For Class 3 Hitch)